aryanf/WindowsRunTool/README.md

 3. Fetch information (from user defined text file)
 4. Manage and navigate windows desktops
 5. Open file explorer
+6. Copy sth to clipboard

-These are defined by key commands o, u, i, d and e by default.
+These are defined by key commands o, u, i, d, e and cp by default.
 But it is pretty simple to customize them.

 Like example below is running shot operation: